silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

     DC1 --> BO1
 ```

-## SiloGen’s main technical components
+## Main technical components

-From a technology perspective, four main components are introduced to implement the layers described above: the SiloGen Control Plane, the Compute Plane, the SiloGen AI Workloads, and Cloud-forge.
+From a technology perspective, four main components are introduced to implement the layers described above: the Control Plane, the Compute Plane, the AI Workloads, and Cloud Forge.
 In the following sections, we’ll take a closer look at each of these components—what they do and which functional modules they include.

-The Control and Compute Plane components in SiloGen can either run together in the same cluster or be deployed across separate compute clusters.
+The Control and Compute Plane components can either run together in the same cluster or be deployed across separate compute clusters.
 The diagram below shows the setup where the control plane and the different compute clusters are deployed independently, each running in its own Kubernetes environment.

-In addition to the control and compute planes, the SiloGen Enterprise AI stack includes two key software components.
+In addition to the control and compute planes, the AMD Enterprise AI stack includes two key software components.
 The first is the AI Workloads—a curated set of pre-built, well-tested workloads designed for tasks like fine-tuning, model evaluation, and deployment.
 These workloads help AI researchers and developers move faster by providing ready-to-use building blocks, all optimized to run efficiently on AMD GPUs.

 The second major asset is Cluster Forge, a tool built to help enterprises easily deploy a scalable, production-ready AI platform using open-source technologies.
-Cluster Forge automates the deployment of the control and compute planes onto Kubernetes clusters, integrates the prepackaged SiloGen AI Workloads, and enables organizations running on AMD hardware to start training and deploying models within just a few hours—essentially offering a streamlined, "one-click" setup for enterprise-grade AI infrastructure.
+Cluster Forge automates the deployment of the control and compute planes onto Kubernetes clusters, integrates the prepackaged AI Workloads, and enables organizations running on AMD hardware to start training and deploying models within just a few hours—essentially offering a streamlined, "one-click" setup for enterprise-grade AI infrastructure.

 In the following paragraphs we describe further the four basic components.

-### Silogen control plane
+### Control plane

 The purpose of control plane is a) to provide services and access control when onboarding tenants and users to the Enterprise AI platform, b) to expose the researchers to resources and technologies that they need for developing and operating AI workloads and c) to enable resource managers to set and oversee GPU and overall compute utilization policies across the different compute clusters.